unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **Duration:** Concentration, up to 1 hour

 A veil of shadows and silence radiates from you, masking you and your companions from detection.
-For the duration, each creature you choose within 30 feet of you (including you) has a +10 bonus to Dexterity (Stealth) checks and can’t be tracked except by magical means.
+For the duration, each creature you choose within 30 feet of you (including you) has a +10 bonus to Dexterity (Stealth) checks and can’t be tracked except by tek means.
 A creature that receives this bonus leaves behind no tracks or other traces of its passage.

 ##### Passwall